peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README.md

 2. The standard Jackrabbit Oak Login chain is observed and the module with the highest `JAAS ranking` is called first.
    In our case, this will be the `HeaderExternalLoginModule`.
    The `HeaderExternalLoginModule` is responsible for checking that the Credential object is a `HeaderCredentials` object.
-   If it is, the login module sets a "Pre-Authentication Marker" on the shared state to signal down stream login modules that the user is already authenticated.
+   If it is, the login module sets a "Pre-Authentication Marker" on the shared state to signal ton down stream login modules that the user is already authenticated.
 If this is a new user, a user account is created in the repository using the default _Sync Handler_.
 It should be noted that the `HeaderExternalLoginModule.login()` method always returns `false`.
 This is required to allow other modules in the chain to succeed and process the pre-authentication marker.